radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This process can occur repeatedly, which leads to multiple different packets containing effectively the same information (except for Acct-Delay-Time).
 This duplication contributes to congestive collapse of the network, if a RADIUS proxy performs retransmission to the next hop for each of those packets independently.

+Additionally, the different properties of the RADIUS/TLS transport as well as cross-protocol proxying change the assumption of a negligible transmission time of the RADIUS packet, on which the value of Acct-Delay-Time is based.
+While a single UDP packet may have a negligible transmission time, application data sent via TLS could arrive at the sender with a significant delay due to the underlying TCP retransmission mechanism.
+If the packet is proxied from RADIUS/TLS to RADIUS/DTLS or RADIUS/UDP, the proxy has to retransmit on its own without changing the value of Acct-Delay-Time, which again introduces non-negligible transmission delays.

 Using Event-Timestamp instead of Acct-Delay-Time also removes an ambiguity around retransmitted packets for RADIUS/TLS.
 Since there is no change to the packet contents when a retransmission timer expires, no new packet ID is allocated, and therefore no new packet is created.

 Where RADIUS/(D)TLS clients do include Acct-Delay-Time in RADIUS packets, the client SHOULD use timers to detect packet loss, as described in {{client_retransmission_timers}}.
 RADIUS/(D)TLS clients SHOULD NOT update the Acct-Delay-Time, and therefore create a new RADIUS packet with the same information, until the timer has determined that the original packet has in fact been completely lost.
-This ensures that there is no congestive collapse, since a new packet is only created if folling hops have also given up on retransmission, while keeping the functionality of Acct-Delay-Time to determine how long ago the event occured.
+This ensures that there is no congestive collapse, since a new packet is only created if following hops have also given up on retransmission, while keeping the functionality of Acct-Delay-Time to determine how long ago the event occured.
 It only reduces the granularity of Acct-Delay-Time to the retransmission timeout, compared to the different approach of updating the Acct-Delay-Time on each retransmission.

 ## Client Timers